Hebrew for Christians

 Learning the Language of the Kingdom

-Recently I received an email from a older gentleman who was (joyfully) questioning why he was being drawn to study Hebrew at his late stage in life.
-Was he a meshuggener to expend such energy?
-How would he EVER learn this precious language well enough to pray or read the Hebrew Scriptures with some fluency?
+I once recieved an email from a older gentleman who was (joyfully) questioning why he was being drawn to study Hebrew at his late stage in life.
+Was he crazy to expend such energy on such a subject?
+How would he ever learn this precious language well enough to pray or read the Hebrew Scriptures with some fluency?

-“Step by step, precept upon precept, here a little, there a little” (Isa.
+My response to him was from Scripture: "Step by step, precept upon precept, here a little, there a little" (Isa.
 28:10).
-Even a little Hebrew helps, and as you progress you will find it is a spiritual language that will bless your life.
+Even a little Hebrew helps, and as you progress you will find it is a spiritual language that will bless your life in many wonderful ways....

 A charming Chassidic story might encourage you to press on in your studies of Hebrew, even if you are struggling to learn the most basic words and sounds: